leannalo104/Obama-Favourite-Movies-Analysis/README.md

   - List of movie names was scraped from https://www.yearendlists.com/
   - Corresponding movie information was scraped from Rotten Tomatoes or Wikipedia (the latter was used if not available on RT) using Beautiful Soup

-- Jupyer notebook/code: Done in Python    *Note: Current file attached is the working file*
+- Jupyer notebook/code: Done in Python, separated into 2 notebooks:
+i) Obama Favourites List - Web Scraping.ipynb ii) Obama Favourites List - Plotly.ipynb

 - Visualization:
   - Graphs were created using Plotly, with interactive dashboard visualization using Dash